 Do you have a key feature or element which your projects would never be complete without?

-Cushions!
+Pillows!
 It’s a bit of an in house joke with Daniel and I. I think you can never have enough.
-I love to see cushions stacked deep on a sofa, on armchairs and across the bed, as it’s a way to introduce unexpected pattern, color and texture to a scheme, not to mention making a space feel cosy.
-Whenever I do a photoshoot the assistant is always amazed at the amount of cushions I call in, but I do like to have choice.
-Daniel on the other hand is a cushion fascist, with his rule of only one cushion per person!
+I love to see pillows stacked deep on a sofa, on armchairs and across the bed, as it’s a way to introduce unexpected pattern, color and texture to a scheme, not to mention making a space feel cozy.
+Whenever I do a photoshoot the assistant is always amazed at the amount of pillows I call in, but I do like to have choice.
+Daniel on the other hand is a pillow fascist, with his rule of only one pillow per person!